michaelrsweet/lprint/DOCUMENTATION.md

 options as well as manually configure the media that is loaded in each printer.

-LPrint also offers a simple network server mode that makes any label printers appear as IPP Everywhere™/AirPrint™ printers on your network.
-Thus, any macOS, iOS®, or Linux client can use any label printer supported by LPrint.
+LPrint also offers a simple network server mode that makes any label printers appear as IPP Everywhere™/AirPrint™/Mopria™ printers on your network.
+Thus, any Android™, Chrome OS™, iOS®, Linux, macOS, or Windows 10 client can use any label printer supported by LPrint.
 And you can, of course, send jobs from LPrint to an LPrint server on the network.

 Finally, LPrint offers command-line and web-based monitoring of printer and job status.